top of page

 For large animal emergencies, please call Sorensen-Intermountain Veterinary Hospital at (406) 388-6275.

-For other inquiries or to make an appointment, please call during business hours 8am-5pm Monday through Friday, or 8am-1pm on the 2nd and 4th Saturdays of each month.
+For other inquiries or to make an appointment, please call during business hours 7:30am-5pm Monday through Friday.

 2. What are the benefits of spaying or neutering my pet?
 When is the best time to do this?